-We require all volunteers in good physical condition.
-All applicants are required to complete a Physical Evaluation as part of their application and Immunisation Check List once accepted.
+We require all volunteers to be in good physical condition.
+All applicants are required to complete a Physical Evaluation as part of their application and Immunisation Checklist once accepted.
 Some pre-existing medical conditions (for example insulin dependent diabetes, heart conditions, pregnancy, immune suppressed conditions, etc.) may disqualify service at some operating locations due to maritime regulations and availability of medical care.
 We require all volunteers to be at least 18 years old.
 There is no upper age limit for service.

 Are physically impaired people able to volunteer with Mercy Ships?